 Arabella Proffer is an artist, author, and co-founder of the indie label Elephant Stone Records.
-Her loose narrative themes revolve around a fascination with punk rock, aristocrats, Renaissance fashion, the history of medicine, and biomorphic organisms.
+Her loose narrative themes revolve around a fascination with punk rock, aristocrats, surreal visions, the history of medicine, and biomorphic organisms.
 She delves into the her practice of oil painting tying together its relationships to anatomy, biology and emerging sciences.

 Her book The National Portrait Gallery of Kessa: The Art of Arabella Proffer was published in 2011 by Cooperative Press.
 She was awarded an Ohio Arts Council grant in 2016, and an Akron Soul Train Fellowship in 2019.
-Her work has appeared in The Wall Street Journal, The Plain Dealer, GOOD Magazine, Hi-Fructose, Juxtapoz, The Harvard Gazette, Scene Magazine, Hektoen International Medical Journal, Creative Minds in Medicine, and more.
+Her work has appeared in The Wall Street Journal, The Plain Dealer, GOOD Magazine, Hi-Fructose, Juxtapoz, The Harvard Gazette, Scene Magazine, Snob, Hektoen International Medical Journal, Creative Minds in Medicine, and more.

 Ramblings, news and other adventures: ArtyFartyBlog.com